Ngozi Okonjo-Iweala Biography: Net Worth, Husband, Age, Previous Positions, Children, Salary, Education, Family, Achievements

 Story

-Ngozi Okonjo-Iweala (born June 13, 1954) is a prominent Nigerian-American economist.
-She assumed the role of Director General at the World Trade Organization in March 2021, marking her as the first African American woman to hold this prestigious position.
+Ngozi Okonjo-Iweala (born June 13, 1954) is a prominent economist of Nigerian-American descent.
+She assumed the role of Director-General at the World Trade Organization in March 2021, marking her as the first African-American woman to hold the prestigious position.

-Before this role, Ngozi Okonjo-Iweala served as Nigeria’s Minister of Finance, Minister of Foreign Affairs and worked with the World Bank.
-Her expertise in economic development, finance and international trade has earned her many awards and honors.
+Prior to this role, Ngozi Okonjo-Iweala served as Nigeria’s Minister of Finance and Minister of Foreign Affairs and worked with the World Bank.
+Her expertise in economic development, finance and international trade has earned her numerous awards and accolades.

 Director General of the World Trade Organization